LLNL/DD-NM-ROM/README.md

 ## Requirements
 - To use the code in this repo, first create an Open-CE v1.7.2 with CUDA-11.4 for Lassen environment following the instructions [here](https://lc.llnl.gov/confluence/display/LC/2022/10/20/Open-CE+v1.7.2+with+CUDA-11.4+for+Lassen).
-  * In the Open-CE environment, also install the torch-sparse, torch-scatter, and sparselinear packages.
+  * In the Open-CE environment, also install the dill, torch-sparse, torch-scatter, and sparselinear packages.
 - Install jupyter for the Open-CE environment using the instructions on the PowerAI page [here](https://lc.llnl.gov/confluence/display/LC/IBM+PowerAI+in+LC).
 - I also recommend creating a virtual environment containing PyTorch that can be run on a CPU machine (e.g. quartz) ([instructions](https://lc.llnl.gov/confluence/display/LC/PyTorch+in+LC)).
+The dill package is also needed here.
 For generating POD bases for the problem sizes considered in this repo, the SVD routine is much faster on CPUs.
 - Install jupter for ypur CPU PyTorch environment ([instructions](https://lc.llnl.gov/confluence/display/LC/JupyterHub+and+Jupyter+Notebook)).